Carcinogens-alasivu

 Carcinogens are substances, mixtures and process-related chemical compounds which are capable of causing cancer or promoting the occurrence of cancer through inhalation, ingestion or skin contact.

-The most common carcinogens in the workplace are:
+The most common carcinogenic agents in the workplace are:

 • nickel and arsenic and their inorganic compounds